claire-puppylove/Crooked-Moon-Monster-Harvesting/manuals/harvesting_items_player_by_item.md

 **Use as ingredient for**: _Potions, Scrolls, Weapons, Armor, Shields, Rods, Wands, Staffs, Rings, Wondrous Items_
 **Crafting Value (when used as ingredient)**: _50 GP_
 **Use**: _Sprinkle_
-**Description**: A Lurker in the Dark hides in the shadows and appears here and there without struggle, as long as there is Darkness to hide it.
-When teleporting like this, the Lurker only leaves behind a trace of gray dust.
-When sprinkled at a character's feet as a Magic Action, the character can teleport to a place within 60 ft.
-If the place is not in Bright Light, the user does not need to see it.
+**Description**: A Lurker hides in the shadows and appears hither and thither without struggle, as long as there is Dark.
+When teleporting like this, the Lurker only leaves behind a trace of gray dust.<br>When sprinkled at a character's feet as a Magic Action, the character can teleport to a place within 60 ft that is not in Bright Light.
 A creature the user is grappling must succeed on a DC 13 Charisma Saving Throw or be teleported to an unoccupied space closest to the user's destination.
 When using the dust, you must succeed on a DC 13 Charisma Saving Throw or take 1d6 Psychic damage.

-**Cooking Effect**: When added as a spice to cooking, you can make food with a special effect for up to 4 people.
+**Cooking Effect**: When added as a spice, you can make food with a special effect for up to 4 people.
 When eaten, for 1 hour, you become slightly unnoticeable and unnerving.
-When in Dim Light or Darkness, you can take the Hide Action using Charisma (Deception) instead of Dexterity (Stealth), and creatures have 1d6 subtracted from their Perception or Insight checks against you.
+When in Dim Light or Darkness, you can take the Hide Action using Charisma (Deception), and creatures have 1d6 subtracted from their Perception or Insight checks against you.
 However, if a creature that succeeds on seeing you is Friendly towards you, they make a DC 15 Wisdom Saving Throw or have the Frightened condition until the start of their next turn.

+### Figurine of Wondrous Power (Duckie)

+---
+**Source**: The Crooked Moon
+_Wondrous Item (Uncommon)_
+**Store in**: _pouch_
+**Use**: _Activate_
+**Description**: This wooden statuette of a toy bath duckie can become a Duck for up to 12 hours.
+Once it has been used, it can't be used again until 2 days have passed.
+While in duck form, the figurine grants you the ability to cast Animal Messenger on it.<br><br>**Animal Messenger**<br>**Casting Time**:Action<br>**Range**:30 ft<br>**Components**:V,S,M(A morsel of food)<br>**Duration**:24 hours<br><br>A Tiny Beast of your choice that you can see within range must succeed on a Charisma saving throw, or it attempts to deliver a message for you (if the target’s Challenge Rating isn’t 0, it automatically succeeds).
+You specify a location you have visited and a recipient who matches a general description, such as “a person dressed in the uniform of the town guard” or “a red-haired dwarf wearing a pointed hat.”
+You also communicate a message of up to twenty-five words.
+The Beast travels for the duration toward the specified location, covering about 25 miles per 24 hours or 50 miles if the Beast can fly.<br><br>When the Beast arrives, it delivers your message to the creature that you described, mimicking your communication.
+If the Beast doesn’t reach its destination before the spell ends, the message is lost, and the Beast returns to where you cast the spell.

+### Philip Druskenvald's Journal

+---
+**Source**: The Crooked Moon
+_Mundane_
+**Store in**: _bag_
+**Use**: _Read_
+**Description**: A journal labeled 'P.D.'.
+It has a simple mechanical lock.
+Should you read it?

+### Bear

+---
+**Source**: The Crooked Moon
+_?_
+**Description**: A blue teddy bear